This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of October 15th, 2021

 Consult a veterinarian immediately if you suspect a turkey has ingested lead or is beginning to show symptoms of lead poisoning.

 Mycotoxins are a toxin produced by molds (fungi) that are harmful to many animals, including turkeys.
 Mycotoxins, specifically aflatoxins can affect turkeys through contaminated food or bedding.
-Moist, warm environments make a perfect recipe for mold reproduction.
-Aspergillus and Penicillium can produce aflatoxins and can be a particular concern for birds.
+Moist, warm environments make a perfect recipe for mold reproduction. any of a genus (Aspergillus) of ascomycetous fungi with branched radiate sporophores including many common molds can produce aflatoxins that can be a particular concern for birds.

 Prevention is key in avoiding serious health issues.
-Luckily, there are a number of steps you can take to help ensure resident turkeys do not suffer the ill effects of mycotoxin poisoning:
+Luckily, there are several steps you can take to help ensure resident turkeys do not suffer the ill effects of mycotoxin poisoning:

 - Be sure to keep food, grain, and hay storage areas clean, dry, and cool

 - Try to keep food storage areas protected from mice and rats and other wildlife, as they can chew holes in food bags, increasing the likelihood of grain being exposed to damp conditions

 - Always feed the oldest sources of food first.
 Try to use up open food bags within a few weeks after opening in the winter and in even less time in the summer

 - Clean any storage bins or cans thoroughly to remove old grain that may get stuck in cracks and crevices

 - Check with your food manufacturer or supplier to see if they regularly test for the presence of mycotoxins in grains before mixing food.
 If they do not, avoid using them and find another supplier